-In 2018, former executives of Willow Biopharma Inc. joined our management team, including John Amos as our new Chief Executive Officer, M. Scott Oehrlein as our new Chief Operations Officer and Kenneth Suh as our new President.
+In 2018, former executives of Willow Biopharma Inc. joined our management team, including John Amos as our Chief Executive Officer, M. Scott Oehrlein as our Chief Operations Officer and Kenneth Suh as our President.
 On October 2, 2019, we and Messrs.
 Suh and Oehrlein agreed that they would leave the Company, effective October 31, 2019.
-Their responsibilities will be assumed by current employees.
-In October 2019, Eric W. Roberts and Allan L. Shaw notified us of their decision to resign from our Board of Directors, effective immediately.
-If we are unable to successfully navigate recent changes to our Board of Directors and senior management, our business could be harmed.
+Their responsibilities were assumed by current employees.
+On October 28, 2019, Eric W. Roberts and Allan L. Shaw notified us of their decision to resign from our Board of Directors, effective immediately.
+If we are unable to successfully navigate recent changes to our Board of Directors and senior management, our business, financial condition and results of operations could be harmed.